dalenewman/Cfg-NET/Articles/Autofac.md

 ### An IReader

 The reader is used in the `CfgNode.Load` method.
-The default reader just *reads the string* you pass in the `cfg` parameter.
-It expects you to give it `XML` or `JSON` that is ready for parsing.
+The default reader *reads the string* you pass into `Load`.
+It expects valid `XML` or `JSON`.

-For an example, we will implement a reader that expects a file name, and reads from the file system.
+To change that, implement a reader that expects a file name, and reads it from the file system.
 Note: Cfg-Net can not read files, because it is a portable class library (PCL).

-The `IReader` interface:
+The `IReader` inter face:

 ```csharp
 public interface IReader {